-- is the business in the state system?
+Is the business in the state system?

-This information applies to businesses in the state industrial relations system.
-It covers businesses (and their employees) that operate as:
+This WA Award Summary applies to businesses in the state industrial relations system.
+It covers businesses which operate as:

-- sole traders (eg Jane Smith trading as Jane's Bakery) - unincorporated partnerships (eg Jane and Bob Smith trading as Jane's Bakery) - unincorporated trust arrangements (Jane and Bob Smith as trustees for Jane's Bakery)
+- ✓ sole traders (eg Jane Smith trading as Jane's Cleaning) - unincorporated partnerships (eg Jane and Bob Smith trading as Jane's Cleaning) - unincorporated trust arrangements (eg Jane and Bob Smith as trustees for Jane's Cleaning Service)

-This information does not cover businesses and organisations in the national 'fair work' industrial relations system which operate as:
+This summary does not apply to businesses in the national industrial relations system which operate as:

-- Pty Ltd businesses that are trading or financial corporations (eg Smith Pty Ltd trading as Jane's Bakery) - incorporated partnerships or incorporated trusts - incorporated associations and other non-profit bodies (that are trading or financial corporations)
+- Pty Ltd businesses (eg Smith Pty Ltd trading as Jane's Cleaning) - incorporated partnerships or incorporated trusts - incorporated associations and other non-profit bodies (that are trading or financial corporations)